UTNuclearRoboticsPublic/pointcloud_processing_server/README.md

   - translation of the cuboid: x, y, z
   - rotation of the cuboid: yaw, pitch, roll
   - note that specifying the last 6 parameters as 0 will give a cuboid centered on the origin, oriented to the parent coordinate frame
-- keep_ordered: should the cloud be kept ordered, if it was started out ordered?
+- keep_ordered: should the cloud be kept ordered, if it started out ordered?
 This should probably be false
 - should_publish: should the output clipped cloud be published
 - publish_topic: the name of the topic to publish the output cloud to, if it should be published